S k i l l

 Mental Calculation

 First, we will see the meaning of subtraction.
-Then we will see methods for achieving it easily and mentally.
-For, mental arithmetic is often the quickest way to do a problem.
+Then we will see methods for achieving it quickly.

-IN ADDITION we are given two numbers and we have to find their sum.
+IN ADDITION we are given two numbers and we have to name their sum.

 28 + 7 = ?

-But in what is called the inverse of addition, we are given the sum and we have to find one of the two numbers.
+But in what is called the inverse of addition, we are given the sum and we have to name one of the two numbers.

 That has been called "subtraction ."
-It is the problem of finding the difference between two numbers.
-It is finding what number we have to add to 28 to get 35.
+It is the problem of naming the number we must add to 28 to get 35.

 28 + 7 = 35.